sachinabs/React-Vite/README.md

 1. Clone the project.
 2. npm i to install all the dependencies.
 3. Run the script

-   npm run dev      => On development npm run build    => Build the Vite application. npm run preview  => Run the project.
+npm run dev      => On development.

+npm run build    => Build the Vite application.

+npm run preview  => Run the project.